rmarx/holblocking-blogpost/README.md

 [h3Impls]: https://en.wikipedia.org/wiki/HTTP/3#Implementations

-HTTP/3 is promising major performance improvements compared to HTTP/2, mainly because it [changes its underlying transport protocol from TCP to QUIC][quicIntro].
+HTTP/3 is promising major performance improvements compared to HTTP/2, mainly because it [changes its underlying transport protocol from TCP to QUIC over UDP][quicIntro].
 In this post, we'll be taking an in-depth look at just one of these improvements, namely the removal of the **"Head-of-Line blocking" (HOL blocking) problem**.
 This is useful because I've read a lot of misconceptions on what this actually means and how much it helps in practice.
 Solving HOL blocking was also one of the main motivations behind not just HTTP/3 and QUIC but also HTTP/2, so it gives a fantastic insight in the reasons for protocol evolution as well.

 [quicIntro]: https://http3-explained.haxx.se/en/h3